 Allison Rohde is a second-year fellow pursuing a Master of Public Policy.
 She is placed with the Provost's Office.

 Cameron Smither (PAF '14) and Lauren Shenfeld (PAF '15) prepare to paint a playground map at MLK Day of Service 2014.

-MLK Day of Service BY AUSTIN FRIZZELL, PAF '15 The current PAF cohorts participating in the 2014 MLK Day of Service.
+The current PAF cohorts participating in the 2014 MLK Day of Service.